 After licensure, graduates of the Marriage, Couples, and Family Counseling option work in a variety of counseling contexts where they see children, adolescents, individuals, couples, and families.
 In this program, you are prepared to work with individuals, as well as with couples and families.
 This extended focus beyond individual counseling provides a well-rounded training experience.

 This program is an approved Western Regional Graduate Program.
 The WRGP allows master's, graduate certificate, and doctoral students who are residents of WICHE-member states to enroll in 900+ graduate programs at 60 public institutions outside their home state, and pay up to 150 percent of resident tuition.
 To learn more, please see the WICHE/WRGP website.

 The goal of the MCFC option is to develop competent professionals in the practice of marriage, couples, and family counseling.
 This is accomplished through:

 - Mastery of a body of knowledge which emphasizes human development and the family in context of the multiple systems in which it is embedded.

 - Development of clinical skills for treating mental health and relationship problems by intervening in the multiple systems interacting within the family and between the family and outer environmental systems.

-A minimum of 280 direct client contact hours are required (the majority with couples
+- Supervised clinical practice, including practicum and internship experiences working with individuals, couples, and families, and weekly individual and group supervision.
+A minimum of 280 direct client contact hours are required (the majority with couples and families).

-Marriage and family counseling students will develop knowledge and competency concerning the counseling and human development needs of a multicultural society in the following core areas:
+Marriage, couples, and family counseling students will develop knowledge and competency concerning the counseling and human development needs of a multicultural society in the following core areas: